-Pure Alder; up to 10% can be of other species for diversity
+Pure Alder or Improved Birch; up to 10% can be of other species for diversity.

 This category supports the establishment of new native woodlands on ‘green field’ sites.
-Its focus is on native species, minimal site disturbance and long-term ‘close to nature’ management.
-It presents opportunities for planting in various environmentally sensitive areas e.g. NATURA sites.
-(Refer to Native Woodland Establishment Scheme Manual guidelines on native woodland types, species mixture and planting design)
+Its focus is on native species, minimal site disturbance and long-term ‘close-to-nature’ management.
+It may present opportunities for planting in various environmentally sensitive areas.

-‘Silvopastoral agroforestry’, combination of forestry and pasture.
-Stocking rate of 400-1000 trees per ha; equally spaced with a minimum plot size of 0.5ha and tree to tree width of 20m.
+‘Silvopastoral agro-forestry’; a combination of forestry and pasture.
+Stocking rate of 400-1000 trees/ha; equally spaced with a minimum plot size of 0.5ha and tree-to-tree width of 20m.
 Acceptable species include oak, sycamore and cherry (other species considered).
-80% of costs covered.
-Grazing by sheep or young domestic stock is permitted during spring and summer for the first 6-8 years.
-Trees must be protected and tree shelters checked regularly.
+80% of costs is covered.
+Trees must be protected by tree shelters to allow for grazing by sheep or young domestic stock during spring and summer for the first 6-8 years.
 Tree shelters can then be replaced with plastic mesh and larger stock can be introduced.
 Silage and hay production is also permitted.

-This scheme supports the growing of productive tree species to produce wood biomass yields in the region of 150-300 m3/ha over 10-15yrs.
+This scheme supports the growing of tree species to produce wood biomass yields in the region of 150-300 m3/ha over 10-15 years.
 Eligible species are: Italian Alder, Hybrid Aspen, Eucalyptus and Poplar (preference to improved genetic material).
-Trees are planted at a minimum of 2000 plants per ha (A reduced grant rate applies for Aspen which is planted at 1,400 trees per ha).
+Trees are planted at a minimum of 2,000 plants/ha.
 This scheme does not fund short rotation coppice, Christmas trees or fast growing trees (cut every 9 years).